getcarina/getcarina.com/_includes/getting-started-with-docker.md

     104.130.0.124:80
     ```

-    The output of this `docker port` command is the IP address and port that WordPress is using.
+    The output is the IP address and port that WordPress is using.

 1. *(Optional)* Remove your WordPress site.

     If you aren't going to use your WordPress site, we recommend that you remove it.
-Doing so removes both your WordPress and MySQL containers.
-This will delete any data and any posts you've made in the WordPress site.
+    Removing it deletes any data and any posts that you've made in the site.

     ```bash
     $ docker rm --force --volumes wordpress mysql